 Whatever be the case or cause, executing the fixes listed above will resolve the issue on your PC.

-These are the most effective methods that should get your Windows 11 PC up and running in no time.
-But, the trick to quick and effective troubleshooting is to identify the underlying cause and apply the relevant solution.
+These are the most effective methods to get your Windows 11 PC up and running in no time.
+But, the trick to quick and effective troubleshooting is identifying the underlying cause and applying the relevant solution.

 The black screen with cursor issue in Windows is not new, it’s been present on the previous OS as well, though the fixes pretty much remain the same except for some minor changes.

 If none of the fixes listed above work, it might be a bug in Windows 11 that’s causing the issue, and we recommend that you roll back to Windows 10.